 Dear good people of the interwebs,

-I am working on a detailed list of supplements and herbs I used/ have been using/ recommend for specific conditions.
-That post should be ready by November.
-Although special herbs, dietary restrictions, or lifestyle considerations may differ depending on one’s condition anad constitution, there are certain principles that we can all agree on, and begin with.
+I mention on Instagram the supplements and herbs I used/ have been using/ recommend for specific conditions.
+Although special herbs, dietary restrictions, or lifestyle considerations may differ depending on one’s condition and constitution, there are certain principles that we can all agree on, and begin with.
 These are the principles of diet, lifestyle, and stress management- the main treatment strategies for every health concern.
 So, even though this post is about gaining/ maintaining hormone balance, I hope that it will help you in general, regardless of your unique health concern.

 Ahara: Diet and Food

 I am not going to get into my own dealing with hormone imbalance.
 Suffice it to say that first came a few wrong diagnoses, including one for PCOS, because, hey, if your periods are missing/irregular, and you have “cysts”, you must have PCOS, right?
 Wrong.
 Then came a correct but incomplete hypothyroidism explanation, which made me realize that the major parts of our endocrine system (from the pituitary gland to the adrenal gland; from the thyroids to the ovaries) are supposed to be working in harmony.
 What this means is that if one part of this system is abused, other parts will try to compromise.
 I was under too much stress, so I exercised constantly (I was a runner) as a way to relieve stress.
 This helped in the short term but contributed to my hormone imbalance in the long term.
 And nobody said anything to me about exercise or diet.
 Nobody asked.
 Thankfully I had common sense, and the habit of reading (a lot) so I realized that without a more holistic approach, without managing my stress, focusing on my food, changing my lifestyle, there was no way for me to get better.